benreckas/mws-restaurant-stage-1/README.md

 # Mobile Web Specialist Certification Course
 ---

+I revamped the styling and accessibility of this starter boilerplate by making all pages responsive to various screensize.
+Accessibility was also a central focus, so ARIA attributes, sizing, color, image alt tags and tab order were all crafted carfully.
+Lastly, this app supports offline-first accessibility by utilizing a service worker to cache essential data.
+I hope to further evolve this project over the next 2 sections of the Mobile Web Specialist Nanodegree from Google and Udacity.

 #### _Three Stage Course Material Project - Restaurant Reviews_

 ## Project Overview: Stage 1